This Creamy Enchilada Crockpot Vegetarian Chili recipe is the perfect vegetarian comfort food! This vegetarian crockpot recipe is easy and delicious!

 I think it’s about time I stop complaining about the weather in every post and just accept that autumn is here to stay.

-We all know the various reasons why slow-cooker meals are awesome, right?
+We all know the various reasons why vegetarian slow cooker recipes are awesome, right?

 I don’t need to sing the praises of the hands-off, one-pot, easy-cleanup machine, but I’ll still encourage you to drag yours out of the back of the cupboard if you haven’t already done so this fall.

-This is one of those recipes that requires nothing other than chucking some ingredients in a pot and walking away.
+This is one of those vegetarian crock pot recipes that requires nothing other than chucking some ingredients in a pot and walking away.

 Since we’re going with a meatless chili, I decided to use four types of beans: black, white, red, and pinto!

-I also added plenty of extra special ingredients for added depth of flavor.
+I also added plenty of extra special ingredients to this vegetarian chili crock pot recipe for added depth of flavor.

 I never use the whole can, so I stash the extras in glass jars in the freezer.

-To add even MORE flavor, I threw in a can of Old El Paso™ Mild Red Enchilada Sauce and half a block of cream cheese.
+To add even MORE flavor to this slow cooker vegetarian recipe, I threw in a can of Old El Paso™ Mild Red Enchilada Sauce and half a block of cream cheese.

-If for some bizarre reason you have leftovers, either stash it in the freezer (make sure to use freezer-safe jars!), or make it into bean dip.
+If for some bizarre reason you have leftovers, either stash it in the freezer (make sure to use freezer-safe jars), or, you can make it into bean dip.

 - 1 to 2 whole chipotle chilies in adobo sauce with 2 tablespoons sauce from can